 mid-13c., avauncen (transitive), "improve (something), further the development of," from Old French avancir, avancier "move forward, go forward, set forward" (12c., Modern French avancer), from Vulgar Latin *abanteare (source of Italian avanzare, Spanish avanzar).
 This is from Late Latin abante "from before," composed of ab "from" (see ab-) + ante "before, in front of, against" (from PIE root *ant- "front, forehead").

 Compare French avant "before" (as in avant-garde), which is from the same Late Latin word.
 The unetymological -d- in English was inserted 16c. on the mistaken notion that initial syllable was from Latin ad-.

 It is attested from c.
 1300 as "to promote, raise to a higher rank."
-Intransitive sense "move forward, move further in front" is mid-14c.; transitive sense "bring forward in place, move (something) forward" is from c.
+The intransitive sense of "move forward, move further in front" is by mid-14c.; the transitive meaning "bring forward in place, move (something) forward" is from c.
 1500.
-Meaning "to give (money, etc.) before it is legally due" is first attested 1670s.
+The meaning "give (money, etc.) before it is legally due" is attested by 1670s.
 Related: Advanced; advancing.
 The adjective (in advance warning, etc.) is recorded from 1843.

 c.
-1300, "boasting, ostentation" (now archaic), from advance (v.).
-Early 15c. as "advancement in rank, wealth, etc.;" physical sense of "state of being in front" is from 1660s; that of "a move forward or toward the front" is from 1670s.
-Commercial sense of "something given beforehand" is from 1680s (earlier in this sense was advancement, 1640s).
-Meaning "military signal to advance" is by 1849.
+1300, "boasting, ostentation" (senses now archaic), from advance (v.).
+Attested from early 15c. as "advancement in rank, wealth, etc.;" the physical sense of "state of being in front" is from 1660s; that of "a move forward or toward the front" is from 1670s.
+The commercial sense of "something given beforehand" is from 1680s (earlier in this sense was advancement, 1640s).
+The meaning "military signal to advance" is by 1849.
 Also "an act of approach" (1670s), hence advances "amorous overtures" (1706).